Moses Statue is a fully Renaissance work. This also shows some strength characteristics that Michelangelo used to endow his figures.

 The statue of Moses, which occupies the central part of Pope Julius II’s tomb, is one of the Italian genius’s best-known works.
-He saw in it an idealised portrait of Pope Julius II, although it also contains features of the artist.
+He saw in it an idealized portrait of Pope Julius II, although it also contains features of the artist.

 Why does the statue of Moses have horns?